tahsintawhid/2-git-workflow-practice-SewonKim0/instructions.md

 ### Share your repository with others

-1. Share the link to your GitHub repository on the course's Slack workspace and invite others to collaborate... they will do so via the **forking workflow** outlined below.
+1. Share the link to your GitHub repository on the course's Discord workspace and invite others to collaborate... they will do so via the **forking workflow** outlined below.

 ## Forking workflow